-Progress Reports are sent home three times a year.
-St. Philip Neri School uses the Archdiocesan Progress Report.
+It is the responsibility of parents to obtain their passwords for PowerSchool.
 Parents in Grades 3-8 can and should monitor their child's academic progress online using PowerSchool.
 While parents are encouraged to monitor their child's grades, this does not take the place of the teachers notifying parents when they see a child's grades go down over a period of time or when they see a student struggling.
 Emailing, phone calls or requests for conferences are all communication tools that may be used.